jovanbulck/sgx-tutorial-space18/README.md

 # Tutorial overview and objectives

-This repository collects presentation material and source code for hands-on exercises part of a 3h tutorial teached at the 8th International Conference on Security, Privacy, and Applied Cryptography Engineering ([SPACE18](https://space2018.cse.iitk.ac.in/)), held 2018 December 15, Kanpur, India.
+This repository collects presentation material and source code for hands-on exercises part of a 3h tutorial taught at the 8th International Conference on Security, Privacy, and Applied Cryptography Engineering ([SPACE18](https://space2018.cse.iitk.ac.in/)), held 2018 December 15, Kanpur, India.